 Have we failed God?
 Surely I have…

-My aunt Trisha cleaned up her life for a moment and in a few years, she was back out on the street. it wasn’t until she found herself pregnant with her first child and high once more, that she saw me in the driveway learning to drive.
+My aunt Trisha cleaned up her life for a moment but in a few years, she was back out on the street.
+It wasn’t until she found herself expecting her first child.
+High once more, she flagged me down in the driveway.

 Krissy, she shouted but her belly met me first.
 She started sobbing, pray for me I don’t wanna to do crack and have this baby.

-Needless to say, her daughter is turning eighteen this year and Trisha has been clean for fourteen years and counting…
+Needless to say, her daughter is turning eighteen this year.
+Trisha has been clean for fourteen years and counting…

-The ups and downs of walking a faith life:
+The ups and downs of walking this life of faith:

-is simply keep going.
-God does the fixing we keep believing and that goes for me too.
+simply keep going.
+God does the fixing.
+We keep believing and that goes for me too.

 ~your kindness sister Krissy Mosley signing off…